amalic/Jupyterlab/README.md

 ## Jupterlab Docker container

 This Docker container runs as root user!
-It can be helpful when e.g. the popular jupyter/datascience-notebook does not work because it runs as Jovyan user.
+It can be helpful when e.g. the popular jupyter/datascience-notebook image does not work because it runs as Jovyan user.

 ### Your notebooks
 Volumes can be mounted into `/notebooks` folder.
 If the folder contains a requirements.txt file, it will be automatically installed.